AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 ![code image](/images/faviconcode.png)

+Voila!
 With this, my personal website also has a favicon that is unique to the website.

+![my icon](/images/iconhighlighted.png)

 My initials are not clear because of design issues, and I will rework the design over the next few weeks.
 Here’s what my favicon looks like on my browser.
 So now, everytime I want to look for my website, I know which tab is my website with just one quick look!

-![my icon](/images/iconhighlighted.png)